Literature: Team Yankee

 - Tank Goodness: Team Yankee has two platoons of M1 Abrams main battle tanks.
 The Soviets have their own.

-- Technology Marches On: Much of the technology in the book is accurate for it's time period (1979-1980), though by the mid 80s plenty of hardware had been replaced (for example, AH-1 Cobra gunships were replaced by AH-64 Apaches, and the M1 Abrams with the 105mm rifled gun was replaced by the M 1 A 1 Abrams with the 120mm smoothbore gun).
+- Technology Marches On: A small case of this: much of the technology in the book is accurate for its time period (1987), though by the mid 80s some hardware was starting to be replaced (for example, AH-1 Cobra gunships were gradually being replaced by AH-64 Apaches (first Apaches arrived in Europe September 1987), and the M1 Abrams with the 105mm rifled gun was being replaced by the M 1 A 1 Abrams with the 120mm smoothbore gun).
+Still plenty of the older variants in USAREUR, though, so it's not too jarring.

 - Took a Level in Badass: Garger, who opens the book by getting chewed out by Captain Bannon for being a dumbass, takes several levels in badass when the shooting starts - at the end of the book, his tank has the most kills in the entire Team.